Step 4: Full View

 Principle Established:

-The failure to disclose information is only unethical when the omitted information constitutes a material fact; non-material omissions do not rise to the level of an ethical violation.
+The failure to disclose information is only unethical when the omitted information constitutes a material fact; non-material omissions do not violate the Code of Ethics.

 Citation Context:

-Cited to address the question of material omissions and disclosure obligations, establishing that failure to disclose information is only unethical when the omitted fact is material to the situation.
+Cited to address the issue of omission of material facts and disclosure obligations, establishing that omissions are only unethical when they involve material facts.

 Relevant Excerpts

-discussion: "in BER Case 20-1 , Engineer Intern explained to a prospective employer the intention to take the PE exam in the coming weeks, but was not asked and did not disclose two previous failures to pass the PE exam."
+discussion: "in BER Case 20-1 , Engineer Intern explained to a prospective employer the intention to take the PE exam in the coming weeks, but was not asked and did not disclose two previous failures"

 discussion: "the BER concluded that the omission was not material and, therefore, not unethical."